Fleet Funding | 10 Tips To Help You Optimize Your Fleet

 Some companies prefer to retain ownership of vehicles and utilise an outright purchase funding method.
 Others prefer to leave this ownership with the funder as well as the residual value risk.
-Either method could utilise a fleet management companies expertise and buying power.
+Either method could utilise a fleet management companies expertise and buying power for additional services.

 The impact on the value of the benefit and usability factors from an employee point of view is critical when considering funding methods.
 This will include considering any costs to employees, vehicle choices and administration.